trans-travel/trans-travel/us/id.md

-facilities and also to private businesses, impacting nearly every trans person, as well as those cis people who don't follow gender stereotypes, while while not direct targets of the law, may find themselves dealing with vigilante bathroom police.
-It is not yet, as of March 27, 2026, signed by the governor.
+facilities and also to private businesses, impacting nearly every trans person, as well as those cis people who don't follow gender stereotypes, while while not direct targets of the law, may find themselves dealing with vigilante bathroom police. (updated March 31, 2026).

 Idaho has negative laws towards trans people.
 These laws may, in some cases, impact travelers.
 In particular, medical professionals,